Vaccine Reactions

 • Brain conditions.
 Brain and other neurological conditions can include encephalitis, ADEM and seizures.

 • Shoulder injury related to vaccine administration (SIRVA).
-Incorrect administration of a vaccine can cause a shoulder injury, such as rotator cuff tear and bursitis.
+Incorrect vaccine administration of a vaccine can cause a shoulder injury, such as rotator cuff tear and bursitis.